 This can be a complicated endeavor without the assistance of a professional winery contractor as it requires a thorough understanding of what you envision from your new winery and what is allowed by the community.
 A common problem winemakers come up against is when their current Use Permit doesn’t completely match up with new plans.
 Don’t let red tape impede on how many cases of wine you may produce or interfere with your ability to host events.
 Stay up to date with accurate permits and regulations.

-At FDC, we’re there for you throughout the entire winery construction process.
+At FDC, we’re there for you throughout your new winery construction process.
 We’ll assist you with all necessary documentation, including all permits, reviews, and inspections.

 A Product of Design/Build Construction

 Another highly involved process, preliminary design, is a fundamental phase of construction and development.
 This is where you get to talk about your initial concept and desired outcome.
-It is important that you have (in your mind at least) a broad vision of what you hope to achieve.
+It is important that you have a broad vision of what you hope to achieve.